etsy/open-api/docs/migration-guide.md

 ### How can I get help with my migration?

 There’s a lot of helpful documentation available to you, including the [reference docs](https://www.etsy.com/openapi/developers) and this migration guide.
-If you have a suggestion for something you’d like to see in our new API or documentation, you can [open an issue on Github](https://github.com/etsy/open-api/issues/new').
+If you have a suggestion for something you’d like to see in our new API or documentation, you can [open an issue on Github](https://github.com/etsy/open-api/issues/new/choose).
 If you suspect you’ve found a bug or are having trouble with your migration, you can contact us at [developers@etsy.com](mailto:developers@etsy.com).

 ### How can I stay informed of changes to the API?

 We’ll be communicating often over the course of 2021 about updates, upcoming milestones, and new ways to give feedback and get involved.
-Make sure that the [contact information](https://www.etsy.com/your/account) on the Etsy account that owns your API application is up-to-date.
+Make sure that the [contact information](https://www.etsy.com/your/account) on the Etsy account that owns your API application is up-to-date, and that you subscribe to the [Etsy API Google Group](https://groups.google.com/g/etsy-api-v2).

 ### How can I provide feedback on the API?

-If you’d like to report an issue or provide feedback on the API design or documentation, please [open an issue in Github](https://github.com/etsy/open-api/issues/new).
+If you’d like to report an issue or provide feedback on the API design or documentation, please [open an issue in Github](https://github.com/etsy/open-api/issues/new/choose).

 ## Summary of Changes